-11.2 Master Process parameters
+5.2.2 Master module parameters

-$M{verbosity} - integer$ (0).
+$M{\text{verbosity}} - \text{integer } (0).$

-M_random_seed - integer (17).
-A random seed just for the Master Process.
+M{random_seed} - integer (17).
+A random seed just for the Master module.

-- upper_bound double (no upper bound).
-This parameter is used if the user wants to artificially impose an upper bound (for instance if a solution of that value is already known). - upper_bound_estimate double (no estimate).
+upper_bound - double (no upper bound).
+This parameter is used if the user wants to artificially impose an upper bound (for instance if a solution of that value is already known).

+- upper_bound_estimate double (no estimate).
 This parameter is used if the user wants to provide an estimate of the optimal value which will help guide the search.
-This is used in conjunction with the diving strategy BEST_ESTIMATE. - tm_exe, dg_exe strings ("tm", "dg").
-The name of the executable files of the TM and DG processes.
-Note that the TM executable name may have extensions that depend on the configuration of the modules, but the default is always set to the file name produced by the make file.
-If you change the name of the treemanager executable from the default, you must set this parameter to the new name. - tm_debug, dg_debug boolean (both FALSE).
-Whether these processes should be started under a debugger or not (see 9.7.2 for more details on this). - tm_machine string (empty string).
+This is used in conjunction with the diving strategy BEST_ESTIMATE. - tm_exe , $dg_exe strings$ ("tm", "dg").
+The name of the executable files of the TM and DG modules.
+Note that the TM executable name may have extensions that depend on the configuration of the modules, but the default is always set to the file name produced by the makefile.
+If you change the name of the

+- treemanager executable from the default, you must set this parameter to the new name. - tm_debug , $dg_debug boolean$ (both FALSE).
+Whether these modules should be started under a debugger or not (see 4.2.8 for more details on this). - tm_machine string (empty string).
 On which processor of the virtual machine the TM should be run.
-Leaving this parameter as an empty string means arbitrary selection. - do_draw_graph boolean (FALSE).
-Whether to start up the DG process or not (see Section 9.7.5 for an introduction to this). - do_branch_and_cut boolean (TRUE).
+Leaving this parameter as an empty string means arbitrary selection. - $do_draw_graph boolean$ (FALSE).
+Whether to start up the DG module or not (see Section 4.2.8 for an introduction to this). - do_branch_and_cut boolean (TRUE).
 Whether to run the branch and cut algorithm or not.
 (Set this to FALSE to run the user's heuristics only.)

-11.3 Draw Graph parameters
+5.2.3 Draw Graph parameters

-source_path - string (".").
-The directory where the DG tcl/tk scripts reside.

-- echo_commands boolean (FALSE).
+- source_path string (".").
+The directory where the DG tcl/tk scripts reside. - echo_commands boolean (FALSE).
 Whether to echo the tcl/tk commands on the screen or not. - canvas_width, canvas_height integers (1000, 700).
 The default width and height of the drawing canvas in pixels. - viewable_width, viewable_height integers (600, 400).
 The default viewable width and height of the drawing canvas in pixels. - interactive_mode integer (TRUE).
 Whether it is allowable to change things interactively on the canvas or not. - node_radius integer (8).
 The default radius of a displayed graph node. - disp_nodelabels, disp_nodeweights, disp_edgeweights integers (all TRUE).
 Whether to display node labels, node weights, and edge weights or not. - nodelabel_font, nodeweight_font, edgeweight_font strings (all "-adobe-helvetica-...").
-The default character font for displaying node labels, node weights and edge weights.

-node_dash, edge_dash - strings (both empty string).
+The default character font for displaying node labels, node weights and edge weights. - node_dash, edge_dash strings (both empty string).
 The dash pattern of the circles drawn around dashed nodes and that of dashed edges.

-11.4 Tree Manager parameters
+5.2.4 Tree Manager parameters